Moore Marriott: Legacy

 The Will Hay Appreciation Society was founded in 2009 by British artist Tom Marshall, and aims to preserve the legacy of Will Hay, Moore Marriott and Graham Moffatt and to bring their work to a new generation of fans.
-As of June 2019, the organisation has over 4200 members.
-The Will Hay Appreciation Society unveiled a memorial bench to Will Hay, Moore Marriott and Graham Moffatt in October 2018, in Cliddesden, Hampshire the filming location for Oh, Mr. Porter!.
+As of October 2023, the organisation had over 8000 members.
+The society unveiled a memorial bench to Will Hay, Moore Marriott and Graham Moffatt in October 2018, in Cliddesden, Hampshire the filming location for Oh, Mr. Porter!.
 The bench was unveiled by Pete Waterman.

+On 14th September 2024, the 139th anniversary of Marriott's birth, the Will Hay Appreciation Society unveiled a memorial plaque to Moore Marriott on his final home in Bognor Regis.
+The plaque was unveiled by comic actor Bob Golding and the event was presented by society founder Tom Marshall.